La Trobe University

 What you will study

-To qualify for the award of Master of Business Analytics, students must complete a total of 240 credit points (CP) across two years.
-Each subject is valued at 15 CP, unless otherwise indicated.
+To qualify for the award of Master of Business Analytics, students must complete a total of 240 credit points across two years.
+Each subject is valued at 15 credit points, unless otherwise indicated.

 Year One

-• 30 CP from chosen core choice subjects
+- 30 credit points from chosen core choice subjects

 Year Two

-• 15 CP from chosen core choice subject
+- 15 credit points from chosen core choice subject

 Entry requirements

-Admission may be granted to applicants without an undergraduate degree but with five or more years of relevant work experience.
-In making an offer to an applicant, the university may give consideration to a range of factors including English proficiency, academic record and employment experience.
+Admission may be granted to applicants without an undergraduate degree, provided they have five or more years of relevant work experience.
+When making an offer to an applicant, the university may consider a range of factors, including English proficiency, academic record and employment experience.

 Selection criteria